Nine Mile Canyon

 A GPS is a luxury and is not required to locate any of the listed sites.
 All points of interest have GPS coordinates which eliminates nearly all the work required in locating the site.
-A GPS makes this guide the most accurate guide available for visiting Nine Mle Canyon.
-CLICK HERE If you would like to download the Nine Mile Canyon GPS coordinates in Text Format.
+A GPS makes this guide the most accurate guide available for visiting Nine Mile Canyon.
 All waypoints and maps for Nine Mile Canyon use the WGS84 datum.

 2.6 (26.6) First major panels of petroglyphs.
-There is a wooden fence on the left side of the road at a rocky point.
+There is a wooden fence on the north (left) side of the road at a rocky point.
 The first panel is a good opportunity to view some petroglyphs up close.
 Exit your car and enter the wooden barrier, look carefully along the smooth base of the rock point.
 If you are not familiar with petroglyphs it will take your eyes a moment to become accustomed to looking for them.
 Some petroglyphs are distinct and others quite faint.
 Now stand back from the rock and look over your head.
 You'll see an excellent panel of petroglyphs just above a narrow ledge.
-(NM07 N39.7799999979 W110.4244449832)
+(NM07 N39° 46' 48", W110° 25' 28")

-3.2 (30.9) Ghost town of Harper, The log buildings you see are what is left of the sagecoach stop, inn, post office and school.
+3.2 (30.9) Ghost town of Harper, The log buildings you see are what is left of the sage coach stop, inn, post office and school.
 The town was first known as "Lee Station" and was a stagecoach stop.
 Two large barns were constructed to house the outgoing and incoming stage teams.
 The town spread about one-mile down the canyon.
-(NM09 N39.8005549981 W110.3686116502)
+(NM09 N39° 48' 02", W110° 22' 0")

-0.7 (32.5) Pig Head Rock, the road curves around a balanced rock near the left edge of the road.
+0.7 (32.5) Pig Head Rock, the road curves around a balanced rock near the north (left) edge of the road.
 If you use your imagination, the rock can look like the cartoon character Porky Pig.
 The earlier freighters referred to the rock as "Pig Head Rock" since Warner Brothers had not yet created old Porky Pig.
 Stop 20 yards past Pig Head Rock.
 To the left of the road just above the car is an excellent panel with a variety of figures.
 Examine the rocks on both sides of the main panel for more rock art.
-(NM12 N39.8005549981 W110.3422216503)
+(NM12 N39° 48' 02", W110° 20' 32")

-1.3 (33.8) Sign to Harmon Canyon which enters on the right.
+1.3 (33.8) Sign to Harmon Canyon which enters on the south (right).
 Opposite the sign is a rock ledge which continues for the next 100 yards and is covered with petroglyphs.
 Look carefully at the smooth sections of rock covered with black patina about halfway up the hill.
 There are carvings all along this section.
 In particular, note the excellent panel with some unusual figures - human shapes with headdresses and some with toes and fingers, lines of deer, and some designs with squares created from dots.
 Binoculars will give you a better view of the petroglyphs, or you can climb up to the panels.
-(NM13 N39.8077783315 W110.3311116504)
+(NM13 N39° 48' 28", W110° 19' 52")

 As you drive the remaining canyon from here watch carefully, particularly in the black patina on the rock faces.
 You can spot many petroglyphs.

 1.5 (35.3) Stop next to a line of tall cottonwood trees.
-To your left, look halfway up the hillside at the smooth black rock faces.
+To your north (left), look halfway up the hillside at the smooth black rock faces.
 A design of a large snake stands out very clearly.
 With your binoculars, examine the rock face to the right, it is covered with many figures quite different from those you have seen so far.
 There are trees, birds, and human figures with distinct hands and feet.
-(NM14 N39.8163883315 W110.3094449839)
+(NM14 N39° 48' 59", W110° 18' 34")

-2.9 (38.2) Pass the first large Cottonwood Tree on your right and stop when a group of Cottonwood Trees are located 60 yards in front of you on the right side of the road.
-Across the road from the group of Cottonwood Trees is a low ridge, 100 feet high that nearly touches the road.
+2.6 (37.9) Pass a large Cottonwood Tree on the north (left) side of the road and stop when a group of Cottonwood Trees are located 60 yards in front of you.
+On the north side of the road is a low ridge, 100 feet high, that nearly touches the road.
 On top of the ridge is a Fremont Indian site containing a pithouse and watch tower.
-Directly across the river from the pithouse site is a watch tower.
-It is located on the first level of the ridge.
-(NM15 N39.8088883315 W110.2622216505)
+Directly across the river, on the south side of the canyon, is a watch tower and pithouse that is located on the first level of the ridge.
+(NM15 N39° 48' 32", W110° 15' 44")

 Preston Nutter purchased the property from Francis's widow in 1902.
 The house was used as the headquarters of Nutter's cattle empire, which had over 25,000 head.
 The hotel was used as a bunkhouse and the saloon was closed